BearRan/XRTaskScheduler/README.md

 ## License

-XRTaskManager is available under the MIT license.
+XRTaskScheduler is available under the MIT license.
 See the LICENSE file for more info.